 About the Center

-The IES Abroad Shanghai Center is located in the same building as the student apartments and is 5 subway stops from Shanghai Jiao Tong University campus.
+The IES Abroad Shanghai Center is located in New Harbor Service Apartments - the same building as the Economy, Business & Society student apartments - in the heart of central Shanghai.
 You can easily access all parts of Shanghai from the Center, via an extensive subway and bus system.

 IES Abroad Staff